 Measure Would Allow New Establishments that Meet Strict Guidelines

-(TRENTON) - Legislation sponsored by Assembly Democrats Reed Gusciora, Wayne P. DeAngelo and Joseph A. Lagana that would allow new cigar bars or cigar lounges to open in New Jersey was advanced Thursday by an Assembly panel.
+(TRENTON) - Legislation sponsored by Assembly Democrats Reed Gusciora, Wayne P. DeAngelo and Joseph A. Lagana that would allow new cigar bars or cigar lounges to open in New Jersey was released Thursday by an Assembly panel.

 "Cigar smokers are a devoted and nuanced group of aficionados who gather and socialize in an environment that would be their own," said Gusciora (D-Mercer/Hunterdon).
 "This bill would give towns that want to expand their offerings and appeal to this niche market the option to do so.
 It would also create a new economic engine for entrepreneurs who want to cater to cigar enthusiasts, and give cigar smokers more places to go to and enjoy their hobby without affecting non-smokers."

-"The restrictions and regulations in this bill strike the right balance between cigar hobbyists and public health concerns over smoking," said DeAngelo (D-Mercer/Middlesex).
+"The restrictions and regulations in this bill strike the right balance between cigar hobbyists and public health concerns over smoking," said DeAngelo (D-Middlesex).
 "It's up to towns to decide if they want the new business and, after that, it's up to the business owners to keep things running in accordance with the law.
 This way, everyone benefits."

-The bill (A-1315) would authorize a municipality to adopt an ordinance allowing certain new cigar lounges within the municipality that are exempt from the provisions of the "New Jersey Smoke-Free Air Act."
+The bill (A-2057) would authorize a municipality to adopt an ordinance allowing certain new cigar lounges within the municipality that are exempt from the provisions of the "New Jersey Smoke-Free Air Act."
 The ordinance would set forth how many such lounges may open and operate within the municipality.
 If the ordinance is adopted, a prospective cigar lounge would have to apply to the municipality's local board of health for a registration to open and operate in the municipality.

-The local board of health may only grant such application if the lounge will
+The local board of health may only grant such application if the lounge will:

 not sell or serve food or alcoholic beverages.
 However, the bill does make an exception for food or alcoholic beverages to be sold or served in the case of private parties or other duly permitted events that are not open to the general public;